Attaching Networks to Docker Build

 We use GitLab for all of our projects.
 Why do you ask?
 Have a look at the article Limit your Tech Toolset to understand our love for GitLab.
 GitLab uses runners which execute the steps in the build pipeline on a server located in the development or test environments.

-It wasn't until I reverted to reading the docker build documentation that I stumbled upon the possibility to attach `docker build` to an existing network.
+It wasn't until I reverted to reading the docker build documentation that I stumbled upon the possibility of attaching docker build, to an existing network.
 It's in the documentation yet somewhat obscure with no examples or clear definition of what it does.

 Excerpt from the Docker Build reference: